Investing in Us

 Payment of interest

-Interest will be credited to your account once per year.3 Interest is paid gross without deduction of tax, and it is the responsibility of members to declare the interest received on their tax returns, and to pay any tax due.
-Currently, the interest rate is 1.75% gross per annum and will be reducing to 1.5% from 1 November 2016.
+Interest will be credited to your account once per year.3 Interest is paid gross without deduction of tax, and it is the responsibility of members to declare the interest received on their tax returns, and to pay any tax due as per Personal Savings Allowance.
+Currently, the interest rate is 1.5% gross per annum.

 You can choose to waive the interest and/or dividend on your share account in favour of our Sustainability Fund.